-Mr. Chairman, still on the same page: How can the department explore into more options for these communities that can actually sustain themselves when it comes to providing these country foods?
+Mr. Chairman, still on the same page, how can the department explore into more options for these communities that can actually sustain themselves when it comes to providing these country foods?
 Perhaps you know, pay those who are harvesters as an employee within the department.

-How else would the department be willing to explore opportunities for those communities that can actually try and sustain their, sustain them and run them: How would the department be able to support those communities, such as in Amittuq?
+How else would the department be willing to explore opportunities for those communities that can actually try to sustain them and run them?
+How would the department be able to support those communities, such as in Amittuq?
 Thank you, Mr. Chairman.